Skip to content

 In an age of ever-increasing cybercriminal activity, the healthcare industry continues to lag behind other industries in cybersecurity preparedness.
-This lack of attention to cybersecurity has hurt the industry in terms of stolen data, massive fines, and loss of consumer confidence.
+This lack of attention to cybersecurity has hurt the industry in terms of data breaches in healthcare, massive fines, and loss of consumer confidence.

 The industry’s constant struggle to keep up with growing cybersecurity demands is especially concerning given that electronic protected health information (ePHI) is an attractive target for cybercriminals.
 Healthcare is an attractive target for a variety of reasons and financial gains for cyber criminals can cause immense damages for individuals.
 Patient records, for example, are of great value because the personal information cannot be easily changed; personal medical records can be sold for up to $100 each on the dark web, depending on the level of detail in the record.
 Reuters reports that electronic health records are far more valuable to cybercriminals than financial information.